-Due to the seasonal variability and complexity in surface waters, specific sampling frequency for the initial analysis may be determined through coordination with CAWCD and Reclamation.
+Due to the seasonal variability and complexity in surface waters, specific sampling frequency for the Initial Analysis may be determined through coordination with CAWCD and Reclamation.
 However, general guidelines will be as follows:

 The Applicant must demonstrate that Introduction Standards can be met for any times of the year, and all operating conditions, for which introduction into the CAP system is proposed.
 Historic data may be utilized in lieu of sampling, but is subject to approval.
-The historic data must include the full list of constituents (Tables A-1 and A-2).
-The Applicant may be required to supplement the historic data with current sample data to meet Introduction Standards.
+The historic data must be collected within the previous three years and include the full list of constituents (Tables A-1 and A-2).
+If sufficient historic data is not available, the Applicant may be required to supplement the historic data with current sample data to meet Introduction Standards.

 If historic data is not available, current conditions must be tested and variability in water quality must be evaluated.
 Surface water samples must be taken at the nearest point of proposed introduction (turn-In).
 Physical sampling and handling procedures outlined in Section 3.4.1.1 must be utilized.
 For constituents listed in Table A-1, samples must be collected quarterly for a minimum of one year.
-For constituents in Table A-2, samples will be collected semi-annually during that same year.
+For constituents in Table A-2, samples must be collected semi-annually during that same year.

-3.4.1.6 Other non-Project Water Supplies
+3.4.1.6 Other Non-Project Water Supplies

 It is possible through the use of advanced water treatment technologies for heavily impaired water sources, including effluent, to be treated to the point where Introduction Standards could be met.
 However, the degree of treatment required and issues of public perception warrant additional caution and consideration.
-As a consequence, CAWCD and Reclamation will not consider highly impaired source waters for introduction into the CAP System, even if Introduction Standards can be met with treatment, until at least five years of operational experience with introduction of other supplies, and the mandated review of standards in Section 7.2 has occurred.
+As a consequence, CAWCD and Reclamation will not consider projects in which effluent, liquid waste from mining, energy or oil and gas operations, or water from a Superfund or WQARF site is the source water for introduction into the CAP System, even if Introduction Standards can be met with treatment, until at least five years of operational experience with introduction of other supplies, and the mandated review of standards in Section 7.2 has occurred.

-3.4.2.
-Modeling of Introduction Standards
+3.4.2 Modeling of Introduction Standards